scikit-hep/awkward/docs-sphinx/user-guide/how-to-use-header-only-layoutbuilder.md

 template<class PRIMITIVE, class BUILDER>
 using ListOffsetBuilder = awkward::LayoutBuilder::ListOffset<PRIMITIVE, BUILDER>;

-template<class...
-BUILDERS>
-using RecordBuilder = awkward::LayoutBuilder::Record<UserDefinedMap, BUILDERS...>;

-template<std::size_t field_name, class BUILDER>
-using RecordField = awkward::LayoutBuilder::Field<field_name, BUILDER>;
 ```

-Note, it is not possible to template on `std::string` because this feature comes only from `C++20`.
-That is why, a user-defined map with enumerated type field ID as keys and field names as value has to provided for passing the field names as template parameters to the Record Builder.

 If multiple Record Builders are used in a Builder, then a user-defined `field_map` has to be provided for each Record Builder.